-One of the most commonly asked questions from clients is ‘how much does it cost to charge my electric car’?
+One of the most commonly asked questions from clients is ‘how much does it cost to charge an electric car’?
 We are told it’s a fifth of the price of fuel.
 Now we know we get cheaper road tax and running costs, but the exact charging cost is harder to pinpoint.
 Here’s how to work it out.

 You need to consider pence per litre as pence per kilowatt hour (kWh) when working out electricity costs used to fill up your vehicle.
 A kWh is a standard measurement of energy that your energy supplier will use to bill you and refers to a person using 1,000 watts of electricity for 1 hour.
 For home charging your electricity bill will show this cost – on average it will be between 10-14 pence.
 To fill up, if you look at petrol being 109p per litre, electricity will be between 10-14 pence per kWh.

 We now understand the cost of electricity, but we don’t know the size of the tank.
 If your petrol car has a 40 litre tank and petrol is £1.28, the cost to fill it up is £51.20.
 With an electric vehicle your tank size is now a measurement of capacity, representing how many kWh of energy it can store.
 The larger the capacity the bigger the tank.
 The largest battery size currently available is the Tesla model s 100d – the 100 representing amount of kWhs it can store.